joniizz/new-login-nodejs-mongodb/README.md

-# REST API
+# User login REST API
-The REST API to the example app is described below.

 This is a basic User-login-app based on Express.js and MongoDB providing a REST API to login-db model.